-Once the order has been placed, you will receive a confirmation email from NHS Supply Chain within 3-5 days.
-Delivery will be direct from the supplier, and will normally be within 2-4 weeks.
+Once the order has been placed, you will receive a confirmation email from NHS Supply Chain within two working days.
+Delivery will be direct from the supplier, and will normally be within two weeks.
+Should you encounter any issues when purchasing your AED or wish to cancel your order, please contact NHS Supply Chain using the contact details above.